MolimoWang/EventManagementSystem/03-design/usecases/docs/00-login.md

 ![Customer Main Page](/02-analysis/UI/customer/34-main_page_customer.png)

 ## Data Outcome
-- **READ** - The details of the selected account in the system will be read and display.
+- **READ** - The details of the selected account in the system will be read and display after login successfully.
-- **UPDATE** - The details of the selected account will be changed.